Click Here for all CurlManitoba Youth Programming information

 LTAD STAGE: LEARN TO TRAIN

-CurlManitoba offers a Skill Development 1 day camp – an instructional curling day for young curlers.
+CurlManitoba offers a Skill Development 3 hour training session – an instructional curling session for young curlers.
 All clinics will be held on Saturdays, Sundays or holidays throughout the curling season.
 The clinics are open to both male and female curlers from the ages of 10-17.
+The cost is $25.00 per person.

 The day includes: